solidsnake1298/NHK-World-XML-to-XMLTV/README.md

     Extracts NHK's EPG in JSON from its website
     Converts it to an XMLTV file
     Saves the XMLTV to a text file: `ConvertedNHK.xml`

-    A python 3.x and a separate python 2.7 versions are available

-- __`scrape_nhk_genres.py`__

-    NHK genres scraping application identify the genres NHK defined.
-    Saves the genres to a text file: `genres.txt`
-    This can be copied and pasted over (but currently isn't) into `CreateNHKXMLTV.py`

-    A python 3.x only version is available

-- __RELEASE 1.6__

 ## How to run the application which converts the EPG to XMLTV: `CreateNHKXMLTV`